luckyswaminathan/deepmockAPI/backend/README.md

 ---------------------------
 1. Visit `http://localhost:8000/` for the dashboard.
 2. Upload an OpenAPI JSON or YAML file.
 Optionally provide a display name.
-3. The backend parses `components.schemas` and stores each component in PostgreSQL as a JSONB record, attaching a vendor field `x-deepmock-properties` that captures the derived property summary.
+3. The backend parses `components.schemas` and stores each component in the database (SQLite by default) as a JSON/JSONB record, attaching a vendor field `x-deepmock-properties` that captures the derived property summary.
 No per-component tables are created, so large specs remain lightweight.
 4. Browse the ingested APIs and their component summaries directly from the dashboard.
 You can also